-^{} The phrase "date of first appointment" of each auditor means the date on which the auditor was appointed for the very first time to the board of statutory auditors.
+The phrase "date of first appointment" of each auditor means the date on which the auditor was appointed for the very first time to the board of statutory auditors.

-^() This column shows M/m depending on whether the auditor has been drawn from the slate voted by the majority (M) or by the minority (m) of the share capital represented at the Meeting.
+() This column shows M/m depending on whether the auditor has been drawn from the slate voted by the majority (M) or by the minority (m) of the share capital represented at the Meeting.

-^() This column indicates the auditors' attendance of meetings of the board of statutory auditors (specifically, the number of meetings attended by the person in question out of the total number of meetings that he/she could have attended).
+() This column indicates the auditors' attendance at meetings of the board of statutory auditors (specifically, the number of meetings attended by the person in question out of the total number of meetings that he/she could have attended).

-^() This column shows the number of offices that the person concerned has declared to Consob to hold on the boards of directors or the boards of statutory auditors of other Italian issuers pursuant to Article 148-bis of the Consolidated Financial Act.
+() This column shows the number of offices that the person concerned has declared to Consob to hold as director and/or statutory auditors in other Italian issuers pursuant to Article 148-bis of the Consolidated Financial Act.
 The entire list of the offices is published by CONSOB and is available on its internet website, pursuant to Article 144-quinquiesdecies of CONSOB Issuers' Regulation.